Expulsion of Germans from Czechoslovakia: Germans in Czechoslovakia at the end of the war

 Developing a clear picture of the expulsion of Germans from Czechoslovakia is difficult because of the chaotic conditions that existed at the end of the war.
 There was no stable central government and record-keeping was non-existent.
 Many of the events that occurred during the period were spontaneous and local rather than being the result of coordinated policy directives from a central government.
-Among these spontaneous events was the removal and detention of the Sudeten Germans which was triggered by the strong anti-German sentiment at the grass-roots level and organized by local officials.
+Among these spontaneous events was the removal and detention of the Sudeten Germans which was triggered by the strong anti-German sentiment at the grass-roots level and organised by local officials.

 According to the Schieder commission, records of food rationing coupons show approximately 3,070,899 inhabitants of occupied Sudetenland in January 1945, which included Czechs or other non-Germans.
-In addition, most of the roughly 100,000 Carpathian Germans from Slovakia were evacuated on Himmler's orders to the Czechia region just before the end of the war.
+In addition, most of the roughly 100,000 Carpathian Germans from Slovakia were evacuated on Himmler's orders to the Czech region just before the end of the war.
 During April and May 1945, an estimated 1.6 million Germans from Polish Silesia fled the advancing Soviet forces and became refugees in Bohemia-Moravia.
 Thus according to German estimates there were 4.5 million German civilians present in Bohemia-Moravia in May 1945.